Miracleman: Miracleman

 Updated versions of the third book - completing Moore's run - were printed in Miracleman #11-16, with the contents now corresponding directly to the respective Eclipse issues.
 Artist John Totleben provided new covers for the reprinted issues and also contributed a large amount of original artwork and sketches to the "Miracleman - Behind the Scenes" sections, which were again joined by Anglo reprints.
 The latter were dropped for #16, due to the final chapter of Olympus being double-length.
-Marvel chose to censor Kid Miracleman's use of a derogatory slur in the updated version of Miracleman #15.
+Kid Miracleman's use of a derogatory slur in Miracleman issue #15 was intentionally not fully spelled-out in Marvel's updated version.

 Miracleman by Gaiman & Buckingham

 The series was retitled Miracleman by Gaiman & Buckingham in 2015, in preparation for the reprinting and continuation the pair's run, and reset with a new #1.
 Buckingham and collaborator D'Israeli refreshed the artwork.
 The story content again matched with the corresponding Eclipse issues, while the abundant sketches and artwork Buckingham provided saw the Anglo reprints dropped in favour of extended versions of "Miracleman: Behind the Scenes".